Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

-All further steps of analysis are similar to the directions given in the previous subsection on probit and logit models.
-As an example, assume we would like to tabulate the data using a credible interval based on the 10\% and 90\% posterior quantiles:
+All further steps of analysis are similar to the binary logit regression example.
+As an example, we tabulate the results using a credible interval based on the 10\% and 90\% posterior quantiles:

 \begin{Sinput} R> summary(results.binomial, q = c(0.1, 0.9)) \end{Sinput} \begin{Soutput} --- Bayesian Binomial Logit Results ---